RainingSea/cese/project/website/EcoFriendlyLivingTips/architect.md

 [CONTENT]
-"Implementation approach": "The web application 'EcoFriendlyLivingTips' will be developed using HTML for the frontend and Python for the backend.
-The application will utilize Flask as a lightweight web framework to handle routing, session management, and rendering of HTML templates.
-Each core feature will be integrated into distinct routes, ensuring modularity and clarity in the codebase.
-User data will be managed through local text files, allowing for straightforward file operations without the complexity of a SQL database.",
+"Implementation approach": "The web application 'EcoFriendlyLivingTips' will be structured using Flask as the backend framework, allowing for easy routing and management of user sessions.
+HTML will be used for the frontend to create user interfaces for login, registration, and content display.
+The application will utilize local text files for data storage, ensuring simplicity and efficiency without the need for a SQL database.",

-"UI design": "The user interface will consist of several key components: a login page (login.html) for user authentication, a registration page (register.html) for new account creation, a dashboard (dashboard.html) displaying personalized content, a tips submission page (submit_tip.html), a resources page (view_resources.html), a community forum page (forum.html), and a contact form (contact.html).
-A consistent navigation bar will be present across all pages to enhance user experience.",
+"UI design":"The UI will consist of the following key components: \n1. **Login Page**: A simple form with fields for username and password, and a button to log in. \n2. **Registration Form**: A form for new users to create an account, including fields for username, password, and email. \n3. **Introduction Page**: A static page introducing eco-friendly living with navigation links to other features. \n4. **Tips Submission Interface**: A form for users to submit new eco-friendly tips, with a text area for the tip and a submit button. \n5. **Resource Addition Form**: A form for users to add external resources, including fields for resource title and URL. \n6. **Community Forum Layout**: A page displaying existing forum posts with a form for users to submit new posts or comments. \n7. **Profile Management Section**: A page where users can view and update their profile information. \n8. **Contact Form**: A simple form for users to contact support, including fields for name, email, and message.",

-"Data Storage": "Data will be stored in local text files, with different types of data organized into separate `.txt` files.
-For example, user information will be stored in 'users.txt', eco-friendly tips in 'tips.txt', resources in 'resources.txt', and forum posts in 'forum_posts.txt'.
-This approach is chosen for its simplicity and efficiency, allowing easy data retrieval and management through basic file operations in Python.",
+"Data Storage": "Data will be stored in local text files organized as follows: \n- `users.txt`: Stores user account information (username, password, email). \n- `tips.txt`: Stores eco-friendly tips submitted by users. \n- `resources.txt`: Stores external resources added by users. \n- `forum.txt`: Stores community forum posts and comments. \n- `profiles.txt`: Stores user profile information.
+This structure allows for easy data retrieval and management through simple file manipulations in Python.",

-"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/dashboard.html", "templates/submit_tip.html", "templates/view_resources.html", "templates/forum.html", "templates/contact.html", "users.txt", "tips.txt", "resources.txt", "forum_posts.txt"],
+"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/introduction.html", "templates/tips.html", "templates/resources.html", "templates/forum.html", "templates/profile.html", "templates/contact.html", "users.txt", "tips.txt", "resources.txt", "forum.txt", "profiles.txt"],

 "Data structures and interfaces": " classDiagram
-    class User {
+    class Main {
-        -username: str
-        -password: str
+        -UserManager user_manager
+        -TipManager tip_manager
+        -ResourceManager resource_manager
+        -ForumManager forum_manager
-        -email: str
+        +main() str
-        +register() bool
-        +login() bool
-        +update_profile() bool
     }
-    class Tip {
+    class UserManager {
-        -title: str
-        -content: str
-        -author: str
-        +submit_tip() bool
-        +view_tips() list
+        -List users
+        +login(username: str, password: str) bool
+        +register(username: str, password: str, email: str) bool +update_profile(username: str, new_info: dict) bool
     }
-    class Resource {
+    class TipManager {
-        -title: str
-        -link: str
-        -description: str
+        -List tips
-        +add_resource() bool
+        +submit_tip(tip: str) bool
-        +view_resources() list
+        +get_tips() List
     }
-    class ForumPost {
+    class ResourceManager {
-        -title: str
-        -content: str
-        -author: str
-        +submit_post() bool
-        +view_posts() list
+        -List resources
+        +add_resource(title: str, url: str) bool
+        +get_resources() List
     }
-    class Main {
+    class ForumManager {
-        +main() str
-        +login() str
-        +register() str
-        +dashboard() str
-        +submit_tip() str
-        +view_resources() str
-        +forum() str
-        +contact() str
+        -List posts
+        +add_post(post: str) bool
+        +get_posts() List
     }
 "
 [/CONTENT]